jaspervdveen/vscode-stryker/docs/mutation-server-protocol.md

 Progress is reported against a token.
 The token is different than the request ID which allows to report progress out of band and also for notification.

 #### Partial Result Progress
 Partial results are also reported using the generic progress notification.
 The value payload of a partial result progress notification should be the same as the final result.
-For example the mutate request has `MutantResult[]` as the result type.
+For example the mutation test request has `MutantResult[]` as the result type.
 Partial result is therefore also of type `MutantResult[]`.
 Whether a client accepts partial result notifications for a request is signaled by adding a partialResultToken to the request parameter.
-For example, a mutate request that supports partial result progress might look like this:
+For example, a mutationTest request that supports partial result progress might look like this:

 ```json
 {